 MILA

-Mila continues to rise in use, a white-hot favorite stand-alone name.
+Mila is a stand-alone name with separate, Slavic roots.
 But if Mia works – thank you, Princess Diaries – the connection feels every bit as valid for Amelia.
 Maybe more so, as the Mila sound could be a smoosh of the final syllables.
+It’s less vintage than Millie, with a little bit of modern edge.

 There are lots of formal names for Millie – more than you might guess.
 Some, like Millicent and Camille, seem slightly more obvious.
 But Millie works for Amelia, too, a sparky vintage nickname that feels connected to the same era as Amelia.